Harvey Goldsmith: Career

 Born on 4 March 1946 to a Jewish family in Edgware, Middlesex, Goldsmith started out as a pharmacy student in Brighton, East Sussex where he founded Club 66, a successful weekly student live music venue and organized larger events at the Brighton Metropole.
 Goldsmith's first big break in the world of music promotion came with founding the popular 'Garden Party' festivals at Crystal Palace Bowl, which started in 1971 and ran annually until 1980.
 A decade later the scale of many popular concerts had increased and moved to larger stadiums and had established Wembley Stadium as a major venue for the top artists of the world.
-In 1975, he was the promoter behind the Loftus Road Concert at Queens Park Rangers' Stadium for Yes, when they were touring for their Relayer album.
+In 1975, he was the promoter behind the Loftus Road Concert at Queens Park Rangers' Stadium for Yes when they toured to promote their Relayer album.

-During 1979 Goldsmith promoted the Concerts for Kampuchea, at Hammersmith Odeon, London, featuring artists including Paul McCartney, Queen and The Who.
+During 1979 Goldsmith promoted the Concerts for Kampuchea, at Hammersmith Odeon, London, featuring artists including Paul McCartney, Queen and the Who.
 The event raised over $2 million from worldwide sales.

-In 1985, Goldsmith organised Live Aid with Bob Geldof which became a £140 million fundraising venture within ten weeks.
-Live Aid was the first ever "Global Juke Box", featuring two near-simultaneous concerts, at Wembley Stadium in the UK and JFK Stadium in the US, with over 60 countries showing the 17-hour event live on television.
+In 1985, Goldsmith organised Live Aid with Bob Geldof and Midge Ure.
+This raised £140 million within ten weeks.
+Live Aid was the first ever "Global Juke Box", featuring two near-simultaneous concerts, one at Wembley Stadium in the UK and JFK Stadium in the U.S. Over 60 countries showed the 17-hour event live on television.

-Following the success of Live Aid, Goldsmith became involved with concerts in aid of human rights, including a worldwide Amnesty Tour.
+Following the success of Live Aid, Goldsmith became involved with concerts in aid of human rights including a worldwide Amnesty Tour.
 He joined The Prince's Trust in 1982 and produced the first Prince's Trust Rock Gala.
 Goldsmith then became a member of The Prince's Trust Board and Vice Chairman of Prince's Trust Trading Ltd.